pablobgldo/urban-tide-technical-task/README.md

 ```

 ## Testing
 To ensure that the application works as intended, a series of tests have been provided.
-Follow the steps to run the tests:
+Follow the steps to run the tests locally:

+1. Virtual environment: Create and activate virtual environment running ```python -m venv venv``` and ```source venv/bin/activate```.
+Ensure all dependencies are installed correctly by running ``` pip install -r src/requirements.txt```.
-1. Set the Python Path: Before running the tests, set PYTHONPATH environment variable to include the 'src' directory.
+2. Set the Python Path: Before running the tests, set PYTHONPATH environment variable to include the 'src' directory.
 This way, Python can locate all necessary modules.
 In the root directory of the project, run ```export PYTHONPATH=./src```.
-2. Run the tests: Use ```python -m pytest```.
+3. Run the tests: Use ```python -m pytest```.
 This will execute all test files located in the project's tests folder.

 ## Contact
 For any questions regarding this project, please reach out to Pablo Bravo Galindo at pablobgldo@gmail.com.